Scientists on a mission to feed Mars

 After 11 days, the plants are harvested and placed into tubes filled with preservatives where they’ll stay until the Dragon is returned to Earth, dropping in the Pacific ocean after about 34 days in space.

 Back on Earth, the preserved plants live their second life.
-The team will sequence the plants' genomes to find out how they responded to growing in space, specifically looking at changes in DNA methylation.
+The team sequences the plants' genomes to find out how they responded to growing in space, specifically looking at changes in DNA methylation.

 "The ability to take our biology to strange and interesting places to examine the limits of where we can go is both fundamentally interesting and it’s really a blast," Ferl says.